Blow Torch Mats

 How do I clean my blow torch mat after use?

 Allow the mat to cool completely, then brush off any debris or flux residue with a stiff brush.
 Most glass fibre mats can be wiped with a damp cloth if needed.
-Avoid using harsh chemicals or submerging the mat in water, as this may compromise the heat-resistant properties.
+Avoid using harsh chemicals or submerging the mat in water, as this may compromise the heat-resistant properties over time.

 What's the difference between various mat materials?